If you follow me on Facebook, Twitter, Instagram, Flickr, or Tumblr you might have gotten a glimpse of what I made for this event.

 They're just a small bottle of nail polish and a set of pedicure tools, but the label is what makes it for me.
 I found the "For Your MistleTOES" labels via The Crafting Chicks.

-I also made favors for the devotional breakfast.
-This time I went a little more simple with baggies of homemade hot cocoa mix (with marshmallows), a Candy Cane Legend bookmark, and some candy canes.
+Favors were also made for the devotional breakfast.
+This time I went a little more simple with baggies of homemade hot cocoa mix (with marshmallows), a printed Candy Cane Legend bookmark, and some candy canes.

 I don't recall exactly which cocoa mix I used, but you can simply find one by searching for 'homemade hot cocoa mix' on the internet.
 I topped the cocoa with another homemade label that included the instructions.
 The Candy Cane Legend bookmarks were found HERE on Scribd.
 To add a little more pizazz to them once they were printed, I punched a hole at the top, stuck on a clear reinforcer, and tied a bit of red ribbon to it (though green would have been nice too.)